Activity At 2nd North Korean Missile Site Indicates Possible Launch Preparations

 "According to Planet imagery, I can definitely say the train has left the station," says Melissa Hanham, a North Korea expert with the One Earth Future Foundation.
 "But I can't unfortunately use X-ray vision to see what's on the train and tell whether it's a civilian space launch vehicle or a military ICBM."

 One possible destination would be the Sohae Satellite Launching Station.
-Lewis says there's no easy way to tell whether a train has carried missile or rocket parts to Sohae because the railyard there has a roof over it to prevent satellite snooping.
+Lewis says there's no easy way to tell whether a train has carried missile or rocket parts to Sohae because the rail yard there has a roof over it to prevent satellite snooping.

 Lewis says he believes it's most likely the North Koreans are preparing to launch a satellite into orbit.
 Prior to the 2018 thaw between Kim and Trump, North Korean officials had been saying they planned to launch two satellites, Lewis says.
 And he says Kim reportedly visited the Sanumdong site at the end of 2017 in order to prepare.